Summary

 Tailored Fibre Sources for Senior Dogs

-7. FAQs on Fibre for Dogs
+FAQs on Fibre for Dogs

-Prebiotic fibres like inulin and FOS are particularly beneficial for puppies, supporting microbiota development and immune function, essential for long-term health.
+What type of fibre is best for puppies?
+Prebiotic fibres like inulin and FOS are particularly beneficial for puppies, supporting microbiota development and immune function, which are essential for long-term health.¹

-Yes, balanced fibre intake supports weight management, optimal GI function, and a healthy immune response, preventing conditions like obesity and chronic inflammation.
+Is fibre necessary for adult dogs?
+Yes, balanced fibre intake supports weight management, optimal GI function, and a healthy immune response, helping to prevent conditions like obesity and chronic inflammation.²

+Why do senior dogs need more fibre?
 Fibre helps prevent age-related constipation and supports immune function by promoting beneficial bacteria growth, which tends to decline in older dogs.
+Targeted prebiotic fibre supplementation has been shown to produce measurable improvements in gut health markers in dogs aged over eight years.³